-Electrolytes, on the other hand, need only be replaced when working at high intensity for 45 minutes or more, or moderate intensity for 60minutes or more.
+Electrolytes, in addition to water, need only be replaced when working at high intensity for 45 minutes or more, or moderate-intensity for 60 minutes or more.

 Having carbohydrates within 30 minutes will contribute to maximum glycogen replenishment.
 These keep the enzyme glycogen synthase alive.

 Avoid the sugary drinks

 Beware that electrolyte formula and sports drinks are laden with added sugar – way too much sugar for any athlete; let alone for our kids at Saturday morning practice.

 We also want to avoid artificial sweeteners (which wreak havoc on the gut) and colours (some of which have been named carcinogens and can induce allergic or behavioural issues).

 The solution?
 We have some great homemade options for you!